Kennedy Yanko

-Kennedy Yanko (born October 21, 1988, in St. Louis, Missouri) is an American sculptor, painter, and installation artist known for working with "paint skins" and found metal.
+Kennedy Yanko (born October 21, 1988) is an American sculptor, painter, and installation artist known for working with "paint skins" and found metal.
 Yanko sources discarded objects and other material from salvage yards and manipulates or modifies their form, shape, or structure into her vision.
-Her abstract work draws upon surrealism, abstract expressionism and physical austerities, as well as her background in performance art.
+Her abstract work draws upon surrealism, abstract expressionism, and physical austerities, as well as her background in performance art.

+Kennedy Yanko was born and raised in St. Louis, Missoury, USA.

 Work

 To create "paint skins", Yanko pours large amounts of paint and lets it dry into a tarp-like material.
 From there, she sculpts the paint skin, using her whole body to manipulate the heavy sheet of paint.
 The paint skin thus becomes a structural material not dissimilar from the metal she utilizes in her sculptures.
 At times, the two materials are indistinguishable.

 In 2023, she presented the solo exhibition Kennedy Yanko: Tilted Lift at the Museum of Contemporary Art Detroit, as part of this institution's Mike Kelley Mobile Homestead lawn program.
 In 2024, the Pérez Art Museum Miami, acquired her wild wild country (2023) as part of its PAMM Fund for Black Art.

 In 2025 Yanko had exhibitions at Salon 94 gallery (Kennedy Yanko: Retro Future) and James Cohan gallery (Kennedy Yanko: Epithets).
 Yanko, stated that Epithets was, "about looking at the layers, the things beneath the veil.
 It was about exploring the parts of ourselves that we struggle to share with the world, the things we have trouble accepting."
 She continues, "I wanted to create a visual language that reflects the ooziness, the scariness, and the raw, sometimes ugly, experience of stepping into that space—of moving through it and existing within it."